Skip to main content

 • Submit your personalized slide content when you register for the ceremony.

-• If you do not complete your RSVP on time, we cannot accommodate your personalized slide.
+• If you do not complete your RSVP on time, we may not be able to accommodate your personalized slide.

 • Two hours or less.

-• CALES distributes cords to Dean's Scholars (formally called Academic Distinction) and who are part of AgriLife Council/club involvement.
+CALES distributes cords to students who have received Dean’s Scholar (formerly called Academic Distinction) and who are part of AgriLife Council/club involvement.

 If you have questions about academic honors or mementos, please get in touch with Leslie Grignon at lgrignon@arizona.edu.